GrantExec, a Euna Solutions® company

 EXBS Legal & Regulatory Support

-This funding opportunity provides financial support to organizations working to strengthen legal and regulatory frameworks against the proliferation of weapons and sensitive technologies in select countries across Asia and Europe.
+This funding opportunity provides financial support to organizations working to improve export control systems and regulatory frameworks in various countries, aiming to prevent the proliferation of advanced technologies and safeguard U.S. and allied interests.

 $2,441,589